Why a C++/CLI Wrapper Is Often the Right Way to Call Native DLLs from C# - Compared with P/Invoke

 • exceptions

-That sounds small, but it changes the ergonomics a lot.
-Especially in team development, it means people who do not know native details can still use the API comfortably.
+This difference looks small but changes the caller’s experience a lot.
+Especially in team settings, it really helps that members who do not know the native side can still use the API comfortably.

-If the native side mixes exceptions and error codes, exposing that directly to C# is awkward.
-In C++/CLI you can normalize it:
+When the native side mixes exceptions and error codes, taking that straight into C# is awkward.
+The C++/CLI side can consolidate things and:

-• translate error codes into meaningful exceptions or result objects
+• convert error codes into meaningful exceptions or result types

-5.4.
-You can hide ABI instability from C#
+5.4. you can hide ABI wobble from C#

-C++ classes and methods do not behave like a plain C ABI.
-If C# starts to depend on those details, exported functions and marshaling rules leak into the managed side.
+C++ classes and methods do not have a simple ABI like C functions do.
+If C# starts to know about that directly, the realities of exported functions and marshaling start showing through.

-With C++/CLI, C++ constraints stay on the C++ side, and C# only sees a stable managed surface.
-That separation also helps when the native library evolves.
+With a C++/CLI wrapper in between, you can keep C++ concerns on the C++ side and only show C# a stable surface.
+This separation also pays off when the underlying library gets updated.

-Rebuilding an existing native DLL all at once is often too heavy.
-With a C++/CLI wrapper, you can wrap only the needed APIs first and let new C# screens or workflows start using them incrementally.
+Rewriting an entire native DLL all at once is heavy.
+With a C++/CLI wrapper, you can wrap just the APIs you need with a thin layer, and start using them from new C# screens or workflows.
+Migration in steps becomes a lot more practical.

 6. Code excerpts